 If there is an injustice in the United States, the United States government's probably committed it.
 As a result, these injustices and these various economic social stresses are such that you get people who are PTS to the society, cannot concentrate well on what they're doing, and who are themselves in motion; they themselves are unstable.
-So, you've got a Dissem Sec today and you haven't got one tomorrow, and you've got a Registrar today and you haven't got one tomorrow, and you don't have a Distribution Sec today and you're not about to get one.
+So, you've got a Dissem Sec today and you haven't got one tomorrow, and you've got a Registrar today and you haven't got one tomorrow, and you've got a Negistrar today and you haven't get one.
 In other words, the ebb and flow of personnel is the primary disestablishing factor, the stresses the personnel are under and their nervousness and restlessness in the society.

 Now, our organizations are built out of people so we have an analogy in a machine whose parts are there today and gone tomorrow, whose parts run all right today, the oil filter works okay today, but tomorrow has a dent in it mysteriously received.
 In other words, that machine would have an awful time running.
 Today it has a cog wheel, tomorrow it doesn't; today the spark plugs are there, tomorrow they aren't.
 And so, the economic stresses of the society make no allowance for the fact of this instability.
 And day by day all of the hustlers and salesmen and bill collectors have to be paid.
-The landlord has to be paid and this one has to be paid and that one has to be paid.
+The landlord has to be paid and this one has to be paid.